Resources

 Reading Tools

-The Kurzweil reader now works with Blackboard Lockdown/Respondus Monitor.
-This is exciting news and will allow more students to test independently without having SAS to be involved in their testing.
+The Kurzweil reader now works with Blackboard LockDown Browser and Respondus Monitor.
+This allows more students to test independently without SAS involvement.

 Accessibility Checker Tools